Robert Byrd: Ratings groups

 Byrd received a 65% vote rating from the League of Conservation Voters for his support of environmentally friendly legislation.
 Additionally, he received a "liberal" rating of 65.5% by the National Journal—higher than six other Democratic senators.

 In 2010, Byrd received a 70 percent lifetime rating from the American Civil Liberties Union for supporting rights-related legislation.

 Health issues and death

 Byrd had an essential tremor; he eventually used a wheelchair for mobility.
 His health declined through 2008, including several hospital admissions.
+The New Yorker reported in 2020 that Byrd was "widely known" to be non compos mentis during the final years of his career.

-On January 20, 2009, Senator Ted Kennedy suffered a seizure during Barack Obama's inaugural luncheon and was taken away in an ambulance.
+On January 20, 2009, U.S. Senate member Ted Kennedy suffered a seizure during Barack Obama's inaugural luncheon and was taken away in an ambulance.
 Byrd, seated at the same table, became distraught and was himself removed to his office.
 Byrd's office reported that he was fine.
 On May 18, Byrd was admitted to the hospital after experiencing a fever due to a "minor infection", prolonged by a staphylococcus aureus infection.
 Byrd was released on June 30, 2009.